 If you are not satisfied with the finding of the City Assessor, you may file an appeal with the Board of Equalization (BOE).
 The BOE is a citizen board, separate and independent from the City Assessor, that hears appeals from property taxpayers.

-BOE applications must be filed by the first Friday in July of each year.
+BOE applications must be filed by the first Friday of June 1 each year.
 Taxpayers are encouraged to request reconsideration of their assessment by the City Assessor by filing an Appeal to the Assessor prior to filing an appeal with the BOE.
 However, property owners may choose to file an appeal with the BOE or a legal case in the Circuit Court of Arlington County without filing an "Appeal to the Assessor."